-Innovative Healthcare Investment Firm Proposes Dynamic New Directors With Worldwide Reach Who Can Implement Progressive Strategies and Synergies for Rockwell Medical Inc.
+Innovative healthcare investment firm proposes dynamic new directors with worldwide reach who can implement progressive strategies and synergies for Rockwell Medical Inc.

 - Mr. Peter Kaiser (-a Swiss Financial Analyst & Portfolio Manager as well as Certified International Investment Analyst who has headed up various fund management and administration companies, including acting as head of fund management at a major Liechtenstein bank).

-MRAG has nominated Mr. Khurram Shroff, Mr. Arthur S. Reynolds and Mr. Markus Müller for election as directors at the Rockwell annual shareholder meeting and believes that they have much more to offer Rockwell than the directors currently on the Board.
+MRAG has nominated Mr. Khurram Shroff, Mr. Arthur S. Reynolds and Mr. Markus Müller for election as directors at the Rockwell annual shareholder meeting and believes that they have much more to offer Rockwell than the directors currently on the Board, in particular those seeking reelection at the upcoming annual shareholders’ meeting.

-Mr. Khurram Shroff, General Partner of MRAG stated: “Along with our generous offer to fund Rockwell with $15 million, we have filed our slate of three high-quality directors with Rockwell Medical and, as confirmed by Rockwell management via their written correspondence, we met all the requirements of demonstrating our share ownership in the allotted time to do so.
+Mr. Khurram Shroff, General Partner of MRAG stated: “Along with our generous offer to fund Rockwell with $15 million, we have filed our slate of three high-quality directors with Rockwell and met the requirement of demonstrating the share ownership to do so.
 We have been taking a significant ownership position in Rockwell and we plan to acquire approximately an additional five million shares.
-We prefer to acquire those shares direct from Rockwell for $15 million for the three board seats,” Mr. Shroff added, “Other than director Ravich, we do not believe that the directors of Rockwell have used one dollar of their own to buy shares in Rockwell.
+We prefer to acquire those shares direct from Rockwell for $15 million for the three board seats”, Mr. Shroff added “Other than director Ravich, we do not believe that the directors of Rockwell have used one dollar of their own to buy shares in Rockwell.
 Not only is MRAG willing to invest significant sums into Rockwell to transform our vision for the company into a reality, but advisers of MRAG have also personally invested monies and bought shares in the company.
 I believe that this demonstrates our genuine motivation and sincere long-term intentions with regard to Rockwell.”

 Tien Ma